Solrikk/PicTrace/README.md

 -----------------

-## Getting Started with PicTrace 🚀
+## Getting Started with PicTrace: 🚀
 _PicTrace is a powerful image tracing and comparison tool designed to streamline your development process.
 Follow these steps to set up your environment and launch the application successfully._

 ### Prerequisites